AndreiBarsan/FunJava/Issues.md

 ==========
 	- "main" home repo is the eclipse one;
-	- library work will be done in the idea project, since idea is better at keeping the annotation processing and the annotation processing library jar in sync
+	- library work will be done in the idea project, since idea is better at keeping the annotation processing and the annotation processing library jar in sync;
-	- IMPORTANT: work done in idea's repo will be pulled into the eclipse repo and uploaded to github!!!
+	- IMPORTANT: work done in idea's repo will be pulled into the eclipse repo and uploaded to github that way!

 Current problems:
 =================
     - no real inheritance for the case classes - specific methods inside them are not possible (e.g. custom toStrings)
     - no additional matching options (no match-by-expression like in Scala)
+    - no current use for the visitor/welcom pattern

 Applications:
 =============